 - The national breeding value of AI sires that have been tested nationally (category A) will be published if the breeding value has a reliability of at least 50% for milk production traits, 30% for meat production traits and 25% for all other traits and if the information of at least one descendant or the bull's own genomic information was incorporated in the breeding value.
-For production, somatic cell and udder health an extra requirement is added, which demands the breeding value to be based on at least 15 daughters with observations, in at least 10 different herds. - If the Interbull breeding value has a reliability of 10% or higher, the Interbull breeding value will be published.
+For production, somatic cell score and udder health an extra requirement is added, which demands the breeding value to be based on at least 15 daughters with observations, in at least 10 different herds. - When a sire is published for the first time and the Interbull breeding value has a reliability of 10% or higher, the Interbull breeding value will be published.
 Once the national breeding value of a sire has been published, the national breeding value will be maintained.
 When introducing a new Interbull trait, the 10% requirement is applied once again.